smartcarecode/LearningJourney/README.md

 ## 🌐 What is Networking

-**Networking** is the process of connecting two or more computers or devices so they can share information, data, and resources like printers or internet connections.
+**Networking** means connecting computers and other devices so they can share:

-> Imagine a group of people in different rooms using walkie-talkies to talk — that's like a basic network.
+- Information (like emails or files)
+- Resources (like printers)
+- Internet connections

+> 🧠 Think of it like building roads between cities so people can send messages and goods.

 ---